ChristopherJHart/ChristopherJHart.github.io/_posts/2023-09-09-Practical-Generic-Type-Hinting-in-Python.md

 [4]
 ```

 The real power from our use of generics comes when we interact with the `chunk` variable.
-If we hover over it, we see that it's of type `List[int]`.
+If we hover over it, we see that it's of type `List[int]` now, not a type of `List[Any]`.

 ![]({{ site.baseurl }}/images/2023/typevars/typed_chunk_cursor_hover.png)